-Relationships education is learning about the emotional, social and physical aspects of growing up.
-Relationships education at Discovery will be stage-appropriate, building knowledge and life skills over time in a way that prepares pupils for issues they will soon face.
+RSE is learning about the emotional, social, and physical aspects of growing up.
+RSE at Discovery will be stage-appropriate, building knowledge and life skills over time in a way that prepares pupils for issues they will soon face.

 They will likely focus on: